 HACAN East is a residents’ group set up in 2011 to represent the views of people affected by both noise and pollution from London City Airport.
 A number of areas are also impacted by Heathrow flights.

 Individuals, countrywide, have been encouraged to write to their MPs to underline the negative impact night flights and lack of respite from daytime flights have on the health and welfare of their constituents, with the added effect on the environment.

 You can download a template letter here – please feel free to make any changes or add your own text.

 To find out who your local MP is click here.

-1. Respond to what is essentially a consultation on a 3rd runway at Heathrow and entitled the National Policy Statement
+1. A consultation on a 3rd runway at Heathrow entitled the National Policy Statement

 • A third runway would bring many more people under new flight paths.

 • The half day’s break from the planes which many communities currently enjoy would probably be cut to a third.

 • A 7-hour night ban should be the very minimum, with no flights under any circumstances apart from mayday emergencies before 6.30am.